csev/cc4e/book/chap00.md

 [comment]: <> (page 1 , 1 ' THE C PROGRAMMING LANGUAGE CHAPTER 0 )

 C is a general-purpose programming language.
-It has been closely associated with the UNIX system, since it was developed on that system, and since UNIX and its software are written in C. The language, however, is not tied to any one operating system or machine; and although it has been called a "system programming language" because it is useful for writing operating systems, it has been used equally well to write major numerical, text- processing, and data-base programs.
+It has been closely associated with the UNIX system, since it was developed on that system, and since UNIX and its software are written in C. The language, however, is not tied to any one operating system or machine; and although it has been called a "system programming language" because it is useful for writing operating systems, it has been used equally well to write major numerical, text-processing, and data-base programs.

 C is a relatively "low level" language.
 This characterization is not pejorative; it simply means that C deals with the same sort of objects that